aeimo/staicy/README.md

 ```
 ![Alt text] (images/my-image6.png)
 13) Click open with draw.io.
 Then click File -> Embed -> IFrame.
 Leave the default settings and click create.
 Copy the link within the iframe after src=".
 Then close that pop-up window.
 14) In staicy/frontend/src/pages open LandingPage.tsx.
-Scroll to line 478 and enter this link where it says src="Enter Your Link Here".
+Scroll to line 478 and enter this link where it says src="ENTER_YOUR_OWN_DRAWIO_EMBED_URL_HERE".
 15) Now the repository links a drawing directly to your google drive.